greg-raven/Impeachment-Chronicles/_posts/2018-06-04-senate-releases-unredacted-strzok-page-texts-showing-fbi-initiated-multiple-spies-in-trump-campaign-in-december-2015.md

 But Comey appears to have lied about this.

-A text message released today by the US Senate showed words that were redacted when the FBI released the same texts long ago.
+A text message released today by the U.S. Senate showed words that were redacted when the FBI released the same texts long ago.
 The texts show evidence of collusion and wrongdoing by Obama's FBI.

 > I'd call this evidence of collusion and wrongdoing... https://t.co/CcTrao5bZE
 >